mbreese/mbreese.github.io/docs/2025/mcpfurl.md

 Finally, I added an SQLite cache layer (compiled with CGO) to keep track of search results.
 I expect limited search traffic, and I want to minimize costs as much as possible.

-## Strech Goal: Download Binary Assets
+## Stretch Goal: Download Binary resources

 Sometimes the model may need an image or PDF referenced in the page.
 The download path streams the resource with configurable byte limits, enforces status-code checks, and hands back filename, content type, and base64 data.